racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/ExtendingPyLabs/Home/ExtensionComponents.md

 #Components of an Extension

-A PyLabs extension consists of at least two files, a configuration file and a module.
+A Pylabs extension consists of at least two files, a configuration file and a module.
 For more advanced extensions, it may be necessary to create your own libraries.
-Every PyLabs extension has its specific location in the PyLabs directory structure.
+Every Pylabs extension has its specific location in the Pylabs directory structure.

 ##Extension Location

-Each PyLabs extension is a subdirectory of `/opt/qbase5/lib/pylabs/extensions` (can be called in the Q-Shell via the command `q.dirs.extensionsDir`).
+Each Pylabs extension is a subdirectory of `/opt/qbase5/lib/pylabs/extensions` (can be called in the Q-Shell via the command `q.dirs.extensionsDir`).
 The name of the subdirectory must be lowercase, use underscores to separate words, for example `my_extension`.

 ##Extension Configuration File
 The name of an extension configuration file is always `extension.cfg`.
-Each PyLabs extension has a [hook][] which contains the following information:
+Each Pylabs extension has a [hook][] which contains the following information:

 * name space location: location in the `q.` name space
 * module name: the name of the Python file (without extension), case-sensitive